 If you can’t make it to confession, Pope Francis says that during these extenuating circumstances, you can confess your sins directly to God.
 At first, this didn’t sit right with me because as Catholics, we know the importance of confessing our sins to priests in the sacrament of confession.
 However, these are incredibly rare and unusual circumstances and priests aren’t available.
 Our Holy Father says, “Do what the Catechism (of the Catholic Church) says.
-It is very clear: If you cannot find a priest to confess to, speak directly with God, your father, and tell him the truth.
+It is very clear: If you cannot find a priest to confess to, speak directly with God, your father, and tell Him the truth.
 Say, ‘Lord, I did this, this, this.
 Forgive me,’ and ask for pardon with all your heart.”
-Make an act of contrition, the pope said, and promise God, “‘I will go to confession afterward, but forgive me now.’
+Make an act of contrition, the Pope said, and promise God, “‘I will go to confession afterward, but forgive me now.’
 And immediately you will return to a state of grace with God.”
 When we go to Confession, we have to confess our sins by name and wholeheartedly ask forgiveness.
 Although this isn’t the same, it’s what will work for now if we’re intentional with our confession.
 Don’t forget to make an examination of conscience beforehand to prepare your heart for confession.

 I highly recommend praying the Chaplet of Divine Mercy today.
 Praying this chaplet offers our Heavenly Father the Body, Blood, Soul, and Divinity of Jesus, which is the next best thing to the Mass.
 The Divine Mercy Chaplet is basically an act of Spiritual Communion!
-The Chaplet of Divine Mercy will deepen your devotion to Jesus’ Divine Mercy, and during these uncertain times, you can intercede for the whole world and implore the Lord for his mercy.
+The Chaplet of Divine Mercy will deepen your devotion to Jesus’ Divine Mercy, and during these uncertain times, you can intercede for the whole world and implore the Lord for His mercy.

 On this unusual but still beautiful Divine Mercy Sunday, don’t let separation from the sacraments prevent you from receiving Divine Mercy.
 Jesus longs to give it.
 All we have to do is ask.
-No matter what disasters and pandemics occur in this world, Jesus is always near and there’s nothing that his Divine Mercy can’t overcome.
-My prayer is that on this Divine Mercy Sunday, you can increase your trust in our Savior and feel his Divine Mercy surround you.
+No matter what disasters and pandemics occur in this world, Jesus is always near and there’s nothing that His Divine Mercy can’t overcome.
+My prayer is that on this Divine Mercy Sunday, you can increase your trust in our Savior and feel His Divine Mercy surround you.

-If you like this post, give it a share!
-Click the links below to check out Radiant with Joy’s social media accounts!
+Click the links below to visit Radiant with Joy’s social media and Etsy Shop!